NORi: An ML-Augmented Ocean Boundary Layer Parameterization: Testing NORi on a large-scale, centennial double-gyre simulation

-The barotropic streamfunction is characterized by two intensified gyres on the west.
-A thermocline develops in the southern half of the domain consistent with the Ventilated Thermocline Theory~\cite{pedlosky_ocean_1996, vallis_atmospheric_2017}.
+The barotropic stream function is characterized by two intensified gyres on the western side of the basin.
+A thermocline develops in the southern half of the domain consistent with the ventilated thermocline theory~\cite{pedlosky_ocean_1996, vallis_atmospheric_2017}.
 Deep convection generates a well-mixed water column at the northern edge of the domain.

-We run simulations using NORi, the base closure model, and the $k$-$\epsilon$ model.
-In this naive first implementation of NORi in Oceananigans.jl, we allocated additional working arrays to store the inputs and outputs of the neural networks; thus a neural network inference is a forward pass over the input working array.
-Admittedly, this is a highly inefficient approach as it incurs severe memory overhead as well as data duplications.
-However, this simple implementation has already yielded a performance that is barely $\SI{15}{\%}$ slower than $k$-$\epsilon$ on a per-time step basis.
-Combining a more efficient implementation with the larger time steps with which NORi can be run (see Figures \ref{figure NN 1D timestep} and \ref{figure kepsilon 1D timestep}), NORi has the potential to be significantly faster than higher-order closures when deployed in large-scale simulations.
+We run simulations using NORi, the base closure, and the $k$-$\epsilon$ model.
+In this naive first implementation of NORi in Oceananigans.jl, we allocated additional working arrays to store the inputs and outputs of the neural networks; thus, a neural network inference is a forward pass over the input working array.
+Admittedly, this is a highly inefficient approach as it incurs severe memory overhead as well as data duplication.
+However, this simple implementation has already yielded a performance that is only $\SI{15}{\%}$ slower than $k$-$\epsilon$ on a per-time step basis.
+Combined with the larger time steps that NORi supports (see Figures~\ref{figure NN 1D timestep} and \ref{figure kepsilon 1D timestep}), a more efficient implementation has the potential to be significantly faster than two-equation closures when deployed in large-scale simulations.